reszelaz/sardana-test/README.md

 The primary use of this Docker image is to use it in our [Continuous Integration workflow](https://travis-ci.org/sardana-org/sardana).

-But you may also run it on your own machine:
+But you may also run it on your own machine to simply try sardana or even use it as an execution environment if you plan to develop sardana project.
+Before continuing, answer yourself which would be your use case, cause the way you create the container differs and there is no way to change between them other than recreating the container from scratch.

+## How to try sardana using this image

+To run the container on your host simply execute:

 ~~~~
 docker run -d --name=sardana-test -h sardana-test reszelaz/sardana-test